davisbrookscollege/HW8/coversheet.md

 # Summary/Conclusion
 Present your results.
 Did it work properly?
 Are there any limitations?
 If it is an analysis-type project, this section may be significantly longer than for a simple implementation-type project.

 The program works exactly as expected.
 The program is a simple version of a logic gate simulator, so there are many limitations, such as the fact that the simulation must be capped to a specific simulation length so that feedback loops don't evaluate indefinitely.
-The logic also requires a very specific format of the text files in order to parse the inputs correctly.Our program also doesn't take account if the user inputs a faulty file name.
+The logic also requires a very specific format of the text files in order to parse the inputs correctly.
+Our program also doesn't take account if the user inputs a faulty file name.
 Since this is a terminal based program, this isn't an issue because the user can simply rerun the program and fix their input.
 # Lessons Learned
 List any lessons learned, especially in regards to AI use.